rishithay265/happie/README.md

-# 🚀 Fundit – Empowering Student Entrepreneurs Through Crowdfunding
+# 🚀 Happie – Your Mental Wellness Companion

-**Fundit** is a full-stack crowdfunding platform built to connect aspiring **student entrepreneurs** with **impact-driven investors**.
-It creates a secure, milestone-based funding environment where students can turn startup ideas into reality, and investors can support innovation while earning passive returns.
+**Happie** is a full-stack platform focused on mental wellness.
+It helps students connect with supportive resources and enables investors to fund well-being initiatives.

 ---